Sshahryar/Early-Java-Programs-/README.md

 1. *bingocard.java*: A first java program, to learn simple console-based text output, with multiple lines of bingo rules which mimic a bingo card.
 2. *Distance2.java*: This introduced the java util scanner class, getting the users input, and then using those inputs through addition to form a string based statment.
+3. *RectanglePerimeter.java*: Further reinforced knowledge of strings and a more complex mathematical formula than Distance2.java, teaches how math and geometry can be involved in a program.